Keelen-Fisher/CodeFellows-Lecture-Notes/class0018.md

 Using API Gateway, you can create RESTful APIs and WebSocket APIs that enable real-time two-way communication applications.

+In this class, we will use this as the connection between our DynamoDB and our Route handler (Lambdas)

 - What two API types might you choose from?

   - [RESTful APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-vs-rest.html)